Kenneth Taylor (footballer, born 2002)

-Kenneth Ina Dorothea Taylor (born 16 May 2002) is a Dutch professional footballer who plays as a midfielder for Eredivisie club Ajax and the Netherlands national team.
+Kenneth Ina Dorothea Taylor (born 16 May 2002) is a Dutch professional footballer who plays as a midfielder for Serie A club Lazio and the Netherlands national team.

 Club career

+Early career

-A product of Ajax's youth academy, Taylor made his Eerste Divisie debut for Jong Ajax on 15 October 2018 in a game against Jong PSV as a 70th-minute substitute for Jasper ter Heide.
-He became a regular for Jong Ajax over the following seasons, scoring 14 goals in 60 appearances by early 2022.
+A product of the Ajax Youth Academy, Taylor joined the club in 2010 from SV De Foresters.
+He made his professional debut for the reserve team, Jong Ajax, on 15 October 2018, appearing as a 70th-minute substitute for Jasper ter Heide in an Eerste Divisie match against Jong PSV.
+Over the following seasons, he became a regular fixture for Jong Ajax, eventually captaining the side and scoring 14 goals in 60 appearances by early 2022.